takkii/Bignyanco/README.md

 ## Bignyanco is neovim plugins.

 ※ Bignyanco is the neovim plugins.
 However, if deoplete moves, it works with the vim plugins.
+Enviroments PC is Windows, Mac, Linux kernel etc.

 #### Bignyanco is converted(convert.rb) [ruby-dictionary3](https://github.com/takkii/ruby-dictionary3) String.